Strandgaard96/vehicle_collision_webpage/docs/README.md

 ## Machine learning

-Traffic accident prediction is very difficult and requires non-accident data.
-It was therefore chosen to see if it was possible to predict whether an injury will occur in a traffic accident.
-Our hypothesis is that traffic injuries don't arise in a purely stochastic manner.
-It is believed their occurence is influenced by a multitude of factors such as drivers' physical conditions, car types, traffic condition and weather.
+We will now try to use all the information gathered in the previous sections to make a machine learning model for traffic injuries.
+We have chosen to see if it’s possible to make a model that predict whether an injury will occur in a traffic accident.
+Our hypothesis is that traffic injuries don’t arise in a purely stochastic manner.
+It is believed their occurrence is influenced by a multitude of factors such as drivers’ physical conditions, car types, traffic condition and weather.
+This is based on all the interesting founding we have discovered so far.
+Such as the reckless young drivers, the dangerous roads and the time distributions of accidents.
+All these findings let us to believe this model would be possibly to do.
-In this section we will therefore investigate the possibility of predicting whether or not a traffic incident will involve an injury.

-To do this two different machine learning models are used and tested on different feature sets.
-We are predicting on the "NUMBER OF INJURY" column and have transformed the column into a binary variable by combining all injuries over 0 to 1.
-Therefore it has been made into a binary classification problem.
+No more motivation lets get to it.
+It might get a bit technical but hold on in.
+We are predicting on the “NUMBER OF INJURY” column and have transformed the column into a binary variable by combining all injuries over 0 to 1.
+Therefore, it has been made into a binary classification problem.
+It was showed that boroughs, time, day of the week, age, contributing factors and vehicle type all influenced traffic incidents and injuries.
+We therefore chose to use these features in our model.
+In addition to these features we also incorporated weather conditions such as temperature, humidity, wind speed and description of the weather e.g. Rain, thunder, snow and sun.
+The model we achieved the best results from was the random forest classifier from SciKit learn.

 ![confmatrix](Confusion_ROC.png)